Hawkynt/C--FrameworkExtensions/Backports/CONTRIBUTING.md

 ### Extensions

-C# 14+ introduces extension members that allow extending types with methods, properties, indexers, and static members.
+C# 14+ introduces extension members that allow extending types with methods, properties, indexers, static members, and even operators.
 Use this syntax because it improves readability and organization and we have the latest compiler always at hand anyways.

 ```csharp
 #if !SUPPORTS_FEATURE